Bassmint123/Angular/README.md

 # Angular
-These are Angular coding exersizes
+These are Angular coding exersizes I have checked out for Angular 1.0.